shopsys/monorepo-tools/project-base/docs/introduction/installation-guide.md

 (Note: every OS should support special locale `"C"` or `"POSIX"`.)

 ### Phing target tests-db fails on test AdministratorRepositoryTest::testGetByValidMultidomainLogin
+This error is not likely to occur anymore.
+We added new phing target `timezones-check` that is run during the application build and prevents this error.

 Error message:
 ```
 1) Tests\ShopBundle\Database\Model\Administrator\AdministratorRepositoryTest::testGetByValidMultidomainLogin